rishabh-shar/Sales_P/README.md

 # Objective
 The main goal of the project was to predict the future sales for all the items by observing and training on previous data.
+Furthermore, my goal that I wanted from this project was to learn regression techniques better and also to takkle real world data issues.
+This project certainly helped me achieving those goals.

 # Conclusion
 I used many models like regression, randomforest and boosting models.